sameerank/sf-homeless-twitter-sentiment-analysis/readme.md

     heroku ps:scale worker=1

-You're done!
-One dyno is serving your app to the world, while the other streams tweets into Cloudant.
+The worker runs listen.py to stream tweets into Cloudant.